-13.10 13.11 Having defined the quality of an intermediate or API, usually in terms of a specification, it is essential to maintain this quality, as there is interrelationship between "quality" and the two other essential properties of an API, "safety and efficacy", ANY change which may affect the quality of the intermediate or API may also change the safety and efficacy.
-It is thus essential that all changes are evaluated before being introduced.
+13.10 Compliance to Regulatory filings should be assessed as well as GMP implications with the change control system 13.11 Having defined the quality of an intermediate or API, usually in terms of a specifica- tion, it is essential to maintain this quality, as there is interrelationship between "qual- ity" and the two other essential properties of an API, "safety and efficacy", ANY change which may affect the quality of the intermediate or API may also change the safety and efficacy.
+It is thus essential that all changes are evaluated before being in- troduced.
 It is intended that not only changes to the way of producing or analysing the product should be covered by the Change Control System, (CCS), but this should also cover other changes to for examples buildings and equipment, utilities, suppliers of starting materials, etc. Changes in any part of the quality system should not be confused with "deviations" and the ICH EWG made it clear that the procedure for dealing with deviation, (as described in § 2.17 and § 8.15 as well as §.6.72) is not the same as that to be used for changes.
 The diagrams below makes the difference between "a change" and "a deviation" apparent.
-NOT PLANNED DEVIATION was not planned and now has already occurred EVENT PLANNED -CHANGE is planned to occur i.e. the event has not occurred yet; but there is however the intention to do something different in the future.
+NOT PLANNEDDEVIATION was not planned and now has already occurred PLANNED CHANGE is planned to occur i.e. the event has not occurred yet; but there is however the intention to do something different in the future.
 As preparation for a possible Change TRIALS are often initiated.
 TRIAL is defined as something that is planned for a limited time.